guptaraghav29/CS180Project/README.md

 4. Harshi Doddapaneni
 5. Yug Patel

-We will be using a used cars database and perform data analytics to do the folllowing:
+## Features

+We are performing data analytics on the used car dataset to achieve following results:

-1. Given a make and model of a car, the average price youd get a deal for.
+1. Given make and model and/or year of a car, the average price distribution among the regions.
+(Shows a bar graph)
-2. Given a location, what type of cars are being sold and how likely your make and model will be sold.
-3. Given a location, show all the cars that are competition for you and make a datavis tool to show it in. relation to your car.
+2. Given make and model and/or year of a car, average price of the selected entries.
+3. Given make and model and/or year of a car, the average odometer distribution among the regions.
+(This is perfomed with incremental analysis.
+Shows a pie chart)

+Other Features:

+- Search for cars by entering make of a car and additional filters by model and/or year.
-4. Add a datavis graph to show how the model is trending.
+- Add car entries to the dataset
+- Export the results as a csv file.
+- Delete car entries from the dataset.

 ## Installation/Usage

 > Install NPM packages

      $ cd server
      $ npm i --force
      $ cd ..
      $ cd client
      $ npm i --force
      $ cd ..

 > Start the back-end server

      $ cd server
      $ npm run dev

 > Start the front-end

      $ cd client
      $ npm start